Daisyqk/Automatic-Prosody-Annotation/README.md

 ```

 ### I. Data Preparation ###
 The audio data needs to be preprocessed before fed into the model.
-Firstly，install kaldi tookit.
+Firstly, install kaldi tookit.
 Then extract audio features with kaldi using the following command.
 ```bash
 echo "input raw_audio.wav" > tmp.scp
 compute-fbank-feats --num-mel-bins=80 scp:tmp.scp ark:fbk.ark